apaschenko/lenka/README.md

 ```
 This customizer will be called for the each node of an original object (for each key of object, each array's and set's item, etc.).

-The customizer takes one parameter: this is an object (for typescript, the Lenka package exports a service type **CustomizerParams** that describes the fields of this object).
+The customizer takes one parameter: this is an object (for typescript, the Lenka package exports a service type **CustomizerParams** that describes the fields of this object):
+### CustomizerParams
 ```typescript
 interface CustomizerParams {
   accumulator: Record<PropertyKey, any> // Place where you can save some